 7. Go natural - I know, I know, its hard to resist the allure of sleek and pin-straight flat-iron hair, or perfectly bouncy curls from your curling iorn.
 But heat tools such as these and your blow drier are the number one reason why your hair just keep breaking.
 Fall is the perfect time to let your hair air dry naturally while you sip on your morning cup of coffee after getting out of the shower.
 Instead of heat styled 'dos, wear your hair naturally!
 Who can resist a cute autumn beanie hat perched on top of a soft mane of natural waves?
 Or a jeweled headband taming unnoticable flyaways on naturally straight hair?
 Plus, think of how much time you can save in your daily hair ritual if you skip all of the heat treatment!
 Give your mane some R&R time and wear your hair naturally, at least a few times per week!

 8. Protect, protect, protect! - Sometimes, whipping out those curling irons, straighteners, and blow driers is just unavoidable.
 In cases like these, be sure to do as much as you can to protect your hair from the heat!
 Before letting a tool get anywhere near your locks, spritz them with a defensive product, to seal moisture in and keep temperature damage out.
 Kenra's Hot Spray is a great protecting product and helps hold style.
-Running a dab of Moroccan Argan Oil through damp strands can also put of a defensive barrier.
+Running a dab of AG Hair The Oil through damp strands can also put of a defensive barrier.
 Additionally, no matter what combination of products and tools you are using, turn the temperature of your heat tool down as low as you can, alway avoiding the highest (Read: most damaging!) settings.

 Follow these guidelines and your hair will be back to its soft, shiny, vibrant self in no time!
 The best way to combat hair breakage is to avoid it in the first place, so be sure to live by these stronger-strands tips even when your hair looks happy and healthy!
 Do you have any other advice on how to deal with brittle hair?